How does inFlow calculate the cost of a product/cost of goods sold?

 If you’re using the Moving Average, FIFO, or LIFO costing method, you may be wondering how the program calculates your product’s unit cost when you purchase it from your vendor.

-The cost of an item as it enters your inventory (through a purchase order or manufacture order) is calculated based on the following factors:
+inFlow calculates the cost of a product as it enters your inventory (via purchase or manufacture orders) based on several factors:

 - Vendor unit price (including any discounts)